-SOP comes into effect
+SOP comes into effect September 1 st 2020

-Review Date
+Review Date September 1 st 2023

-Name of Madicina

-Glucose Gel 40%
+Name of Medicine Glucose Gel 40%

-Professionals to whom it applies Midwives and Neonatal Staff providing care to

-Infants at High Risk of Hypoglycaemia on the
+Professionals to whom it applies Midwives and Neonatal Staff providing care to Infants at High Risk of Hypoglycaemia on the Postnatal Ward

-Postnatal Ward

-Clinical Director for Neonatology
+Clinical Director for Neonatology Dr Geraint Morris

-Clinical Director for Maternity
+Clinical Director for Maternity Mr Marsham Moselhi

-,

-Medical Director
+Medical Director Mr Dougie Russell

-Nursing Director
+Nursing Director Eirlys Thomas

 It is the responsibility of the nursing staff using this SOP to ensure that treatment with this medication is appropriate.
 IF IN DOUBT SEEK FURTHER ADVICE BEFORE ADMINISTERING ANY MEDICATION

-Clinical Condition Neonatal Hypoglycaemia

-Criteria for Inclusion Buccal Glucose must be used in conjunction with a feeding plan Infants >34+6 gestation and younger than 48 hours after birth Babies born in the community/MLU requiring transfer to hospital for hypoglycaemia pathway ALL babies symptomatic of hypoglycaemia with BG <2.6mmol/L whilst arranging urgent review and admission as an emergency

-TERM Infants (from 37 weeks gestation)

-Blood Glucose 1.0-1.9mmol/L in an infant with no abnormal signs Blood glucose <1.0mmol/L in babies whilst arranging urgent review

-PRETERM Infants (35-36+6 weeks gestation)

-Blood Glucose 1.4-2.5mmol/L in an infant with no abnormal signs Blood glucose <1.4mmol/L in babies whilst arranging urgent review

-Criteria for Exclusion Babies <35 weeks gestation Babies >48 hours of age

-Seek further advice Urgently if any clinical manifestations of hypoglycaemia Discuss second dose with neonatal team

-Request review for examination by neonatal team prior to third dose as per hypoglycaemia guideline
+Clinical Condition Neonatal Hypoglycaemia Criteria for Inclusion Buccal Glucose must be used in conjunction with a feeding plan Infants >34+6 gestation and younger than 48 hours after birth Babies born in the community/MLU requiring transfer to hospital for hypoglycaemia pathway • ALL babies symptomatic of hypoglycaemia with BG <2.6mmol/L whilst arranging urgent review and admission as an emergency TERM Infants (from 37 weeks gestation) Blood Glucose 1.0-1.9mmol/L in an infant with no abnormal signs Blood glucose <1.0mmol/L in babies whilst arranging urgent review PRETERM Infants (35-36+6 weeks gestation) Blood Glucose 1.4-2.5mmol/L in an infant with no abnormal signs Blood glucose <1.4mmol/L in babies whilst arranging urgent review Criteria for Exclusion Babies <35 weeks gestation Babies >48 hours of age Seek further advice Urgently if any clinical manifestations of hypoglycaemia Discuss second dose with neonatal team Request review for examination by neonatal team prior to third dose as per hypoglycaemia guideline

-escription of treatment
+Description of treatment

-lame of medicine Glucose Gel 40%
+Name of medicine Glucose Gel 40%

-egal status of Medicine GSL
+Legal status of Medicine GSL

-orm Gel
+Form Gel

-trength 40%
+Strength 40%

+Dosage 0.5ml/kg of 40% Buccal Glucose Gel

+Weight of Baby (kg) Volume of Gel (ml)

+1.5-1.99 1ml

+2.0-2.99 1.5ml

+3.0-3.99 2ml

+4.0-4.99 2.5ml

+5.0-5.99 3ml

+6.0-6.99 3.5ml

-Dosage 0.5ml/kg of 40% Buccal Glucose Gel Weight of Baby (kg) Volume of Gel (ml) 1.5-1.99 1ml 2.0-2.99 1.5ml 3.0-3.99 2ml 4.0-4.99 2.5ml 5.0-5.99 3ml 6.0-6.99 3.5ml Route of administration Buccal Method of Administration Draw up correct volume of 40% glucose gel (Glucogel[®]) using a 2.5 or 5ml oral / enteral syringe the inner cheek and mass age gel into the mucosa us ing latex-free gloves Offer a feed preferably br gel east milk, immediately afte er administering glucose Repeat blood sugar meas urement as per guideline Frequency of administration Up to 2 doses given at least 30 mi nutes apart per episode of hypoglycaemia Duration of treatment In babies < 48 hours of age Total treatment quantity Maximum of 6 doses in 48 hours Up to 6 doses can be give dose should be discussed baby to be examined bef en over a 48-hour period bu with the neonatal team a ore the 3rd dose is adminis ut any more than one nd it is advisable for the stered.
-Adverse reactions None anticipated Document and report any witness sed side effects Verbal advice for patient/carer Discussion documented in patient t notes Follow up As per medical assessment Arrangements for referral for medical advice Follow Hypoglycaemia guideline and refer accordingly Records of administration for audit Document in Patient Notes
+Route of administration Buccal

+Method of Administration Draw up correct volume of 40% glucose gel (Glucogel®) using a 2.5 or 5ml oral / enteral syringe Dry oral mucosa with gauze, gently squirt gel with syringe (no needle) onto the inner cheek and massage gel into the mucosa using latex-free gloves Offer a feed preferably breast milk, immediately after administering glucose gel Repeat blood sugar measurement as per guideline Frequency of administration Up to 2 doses given at least 30 minutes apart per episode of hypoglycaemia Duration of treatment In babies < 48 hours of age Total treatment quantity Maximum of 6 doses in 48 hours Up to 6 doses can be given over a 48-hour period but any more than one dose should be discussed with the neonatal team and it is advisable for the baby to be examined before the 3rd dose is administered.
+Adverse reactions None anticipated Document and report any witnessed side effects Verbal advice for patient/carer Discussion documented in patient notes Follow up As per medical assessment Arrangements for referral for medical advice Follow Hypoglycaemia guideline and refer accordingly Records of administration for audit Document in Patient Notes